This thread has been bookmarked. Visit your bookmarked threads to review.

 SameIs this the same company that did that?
 I thought it looked familiar but wasn't sure.

 My silent zero energy consuming TRVs have been in use for 3 years now.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.